kids-first/kf-lib-data-ingest/docs/source/tutorial/target_service_plugins/how_to_make.rst

 Example List
 ------------

-This tells the Load stage which order to load things in.
+This tells the Load stage which order to load things in (You probably don't want to submit biospecimens before submitting participants if biospecimens reference participants).
 In this example there's only one entry because we're only defining the builder for participants, but you will probably have many.

 .. code-block:: python